-- foster carers to determine their experience of the review process - child and family social workers to ascertain how they can contribute to the review process and whether they are informed of the outcome of the review process. - link workers to: - discuss the review process, how they consult and document the views of the child, the child and family social worker, parents (where appropriate) and all members of the household - o to establish how training and support is recorded. - managers of foster care services to: - o establish how they ensure reviews are carried out in a timely way - establish how actions agreed following the review are monitored and delivered.
+- foster carers to determine their experience of the review process - child and family social workers to ascertain how they can contribute to the review process and whether they are informed of the outcome of the review process. - link workers to:

+- discuss the review process, how they consult and document the views of the child, the child and family social worker, parents (where appropriate) and all members of the household - to establish how training and support is recorded. - managers of foster care services to: - o establish how they ensure reviews are carried out in a timely way - establish how actions agreed following the review are monitored and delivered. - chair of the Foster Care Committee to: - discuss the review process, and how they manage the numbers of reviews heard at each FCC meeting - o establish if they are notified of the outcome of reviews - o discuss the appeals procedure.

-- datasets provided for the inspection regarding foster carer reviews which will include figures on the - number of foster carers who have not had a review for more than 3 years - number of foster care reviews which have taken place in the last 12 months - number of additional foster carer reviews carried out in the past 12 months following serious complaints or investigations - schedule of reviews - policies and procedures for carrying out reviews of foster carers - foster carer review records.
+- datasets provided for the inspection regarding foster carer reviews which will include figures on the - number of foster carers who have not had a review for more than 3 years - number of foster care reviews which have taken place in the last 12 months - number of additional foster carer reviews carried out in the past 12 months following serious complaints or investigations - schedule of reviews - policies and procedures for carrying out reviews of foster carers - foster care committee minutes - foster carer review records.

-- The provider ensures: - timely, comprehensive reviews of all foster carers are carried out in line with regulations and standards - additional reviews are carried out following serious complaints or investigations where warranted - o the FCC have been notified of the outcome of reviews - the views of the child and any other relevant person is considered as part of the review - decisions made following reviews are followed up on in a timely manner, by the appropriate person - good records are maintained of the review process that reflect the preparatory work completed and the review meeting, including any decisions or recommendations made as a result of the review.
+- The provider ensures: - timely, comprehensive reviews of all foster carers are carried out in line with regulations and standards - additional reviews are carried out following serious complaints or investigations where warranted - the FCC have been notified of the outcome of reviews - the views of the child and any other relevant person is considered as part of the review - decisions made following reviews are followed up on in a timely manner, by the appropriate person good records are maintained of the review process that reflect the preparatory work completed and the review meeting, including any decisions or recommendations made as a result of the review.